Siralde/screening-master/README.md

 6. **Run the backend**:

-   - If it's the first time running, ensure the `train_models` function line is not commented out at the bottom of the `Screening.py` file.
+   - If it's the first time running the models will take time to train
-   - After the models have been trained once, you can comment out that line again.

    ```sh
    python backend/Screening.py